List of Players cricketers (1841–1962)

-This is a complete list of cricketers who represented the Players in first-class matches from 1806 to 1962.
+This is a complete list of cricketers who represented the Players in matches from 1806 to 1962.
 The majority of matches were the annual Gentlemen v Players fixtures but Players teams also competed against international touring teams on occasion and the cricketers who represented the Players in those matches are included in the list.
 The cricketers are listed alphabetically but some of the names are still redlinks.
 The dates are the span of years in which the cricketer made appearances in Players teams.

 For cricketers who appeared for the Players only prior to 1841, see List of Players cricketers (1806–1840).